What is low code? Definition, use cases, and benefits

 What is no code?

-No code also uses a visual workflow builder and IDE, but it doesn’t require—or, even more importantly—allow developers to hand-code at all.
-This is the fundamental difference between the two types of technologies, and here is why.
+No code also uses a visual workflow builder and IDE, but it doesn’t require—or, even more explicitly—even allow developers to hand-code at all.
+It’s designed not for developers, but for anyone and everyone who wants to build an app or UI without any coding knowledge required.

 Low code vs. no code: the small differences

-• Target user: Low code is intended for technical users: developers and engineers, as well as semi-technical business users.
-Since low code still involves some hand-coding, many low code tools still require software developers to either handle development or take it over the last mile.
-No code, on the other hand, is typically just for business users.
+• Target user: Low code is meant for technical users like developers and engineers, as well as semi-technical business users.
+Since low code still involves some hand-coding, many popular tools still require software developers to either handle development or take it over the last mile.
+No code, on the other hand, is typically just for non-technical business users.

-• Design: Low code platforms still depend on hard code for software architecture.
-No tends to set up a lot of guardrails to help anyone build workflows and add logic.
+• Design: Low-code platforms still depend on hard code for software architecture, but no code tends to set up a lot of guardrails to help anyone build workflows and add logic.
 But those same guardrails eventually make it hard to customize the app when you need to.

 • UI: Low code provides greater UI flexibility, enabling developers to add hand-written code to visually developed components, whereas no code is a closed system that tends to lock users into the existing UI and its abilities.
 The ramifications of this lock-in vary depending on what platform you choose.

-If these were the only differences, you could imagine low code and no code some day converging or a vendor offering a platform that effectively does both.
-This ignores the fact, however, that low code and no code are different at a fundamental level.
+If these were the only differences, you could imagine low code and no code converging someday, or a vendor entering the scene offering a platform that effectively does both.
+This ignores the fact, however, that low code and no code are fundamentally different.

 Low code vs. no code: the big difference

-No code abstracts away code entirely, whereas low code retains the ability to code.
-The ramifications are profound.
+No code abstracts away code entirely, whereas low code retains the ability to code and abstracts away any unnecessary or unwanted complexity.
+The ramifications are significant.

 Low code is a natural extension of web frameworks, component libraries, and the long tradition of borrowing pre-built work and adding nuances that are unique to each product, industry, or use case.
 Developers have always strived for more composability, and entire businesses have been built on this desire: think API-first companies like Twilio and package managers like npm.